biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/CaseToPhenotypicFeatureAssociation.md

     * _a human-readable description of a thing_
     * range: narrative text
     * inherited from: named thing
- * _frequency qualifier_
-    * _a qualifier used in a phenotypic association to state how frequent the phenotype is observed in the subject_
-    * range: frequency value
-    * inherited from: entity to phenotypic feature association
  * _full name_
     * _a long-form human readable name for a thing_
     * range: label type